Woman watering flowers on a sunny balcony.

 Improve the Soil

-If the soil is more fertile, it will provide a good chance for your vegetables to grow.
-This is also true for other plants.
-You must boost the residential soil, especially when the topsoil has been stripped away.
+If the soil is more fertile, vegetables and other plants will have a better chance of growing.
+Therefore, it is important to boost the residential soil, especially when the topsoil has been stripped away.

-Sometimes, your soil can be poor, wet, infertile, alkaline, or acidic.
-With these problems, the solution is simple.
-You have to add organic matter.
-Add 2 to 3 inches of composed, dry grass clippings, decayed leaves, or animal manure.
-Do this whenever you dig or till a new bed.
+Sometimes, soil can be poor, wet, infertile, alkaline, or acidic.
+The solution to these problems is simple: Add organic matter.
+Add 2 to 3 inches of composted dry grass clippings, decayed leaves, or animal manure when digging or tilling a new bed.

 You can leave the organic matter on the surface to avoid digging or working with an established bed.
 Let it rot into hummus or organic material.
 The earthworms will do their work by mixing the hummus with the subsoil.
 If you wish to learn more about your soil, you can do a soil test through your county cooperative extension office.
 They will guide you through the procedure.
 They will help you determine how much soil to put on your garden.